georgegognadze/awesome-resources/README.md

 # Awesome-resources

 Awesome coding and learning resources for everyone.
 Most of these links will make your learning process fun and creative.
-The best thing about these resources is that most of it are free.
+These resources will help you become a programmer, challenge you to be better everyday and the best thing about it is that most of it are free.

 ## Table of Contents
 + <a href="#coding-resources-for-beginners-of-all-ages">Coding resources for beginners of all ages </a>